amrutprabhu/amrutprabhu.github.io/menu/privacy-policy.md

 ## Opt-out

-Pressing _Stop Collecting Data_ button will stop all Usage Data from being collected and the notification _“We would like to use third party cookies and scripts to improve the functionality of this website.“_ is going to reappear on the top of every page.
+Pressing _Stop Collecting Data_ button will stop all Usage Data from being collected and the notification _“By clicking “I Accept”, you agree to the storing of cookies on your device to enhance site navigation and analyze site usage.“_ is going to reappear on the top of every page.

 **_Visible notification means collecting Usage Data is disabled._**

 Old User’s Cookies might remain in the browser’s local storage, however, they will not be used.

+## Contact Us

+In case you have anything to ask about the privacy policy you can contact me at  <a href="mailto:contact@amrutprabhu.com">contact@amrutprabhu.com</a>

-<a class="btn-opt-out" onClick="eraseCookie('')">Stop Collecting Data </a>
+<a class="btn-opt-out" onClick="eraseCookie('cookie-notice-dismissed')">Stop Collecting Data </a>